-Letter from the Vice President for Finance and Administration — Fiscal Year 2020
+Letter from the Vice President for Finance and Administration — Fiscal Year 2021

-I am pleased to present the audited financial statements for Wheaton College for the fiscal year ending June 30, 2020.
+I am pleased to present the audited financial statements for Wheaton College for the fiscal year ending June 30, 2021.
 The college received a “clean” or unqualified audit opinion from our external auditors, which means the financial statements are presented fairly and are free from material misstatement.

-The college is taking strong measures to minimize the financial impact of COVID-19 and the challenging higher education market on the college’s finances in fiscal year 2021.
-Cost reductions measures have been put in place while significant investments have been made in COVID-19 mitigation efforts.
+The college is taking strong measures to minimize the financial impact of COVID-19 and the challenging higher education market on the college’s finances in fiscal year 2022 and beyond.
+Cost control measures have been put in place while significant investments have been made in COVID-19 mitigation efforts.
 At the same time, the college is looking to grow in new and exciting ways with the addition of new majors and minors and investments in academic and innovation spaces on campus.
 We are confident that the measures we take now will ensure the college will be on a solid financial footing for years to come.

-Vice President for Finance and Administration
+Interim Vice President for Finance and Administration

 - Wheaton College Audited Financial Statements for 2021 (pdf)